 learn the history of niagara falls – 12:30 PM

-DAY 2 – 12:30 PM: Located a short walk away from the heart of Niagara’s tourism district, the Niagara Falls History Museum is something of a hidden delight.
+DAY 2 – 12:30 PM: Located a short walk away from the heart of Niagara’s tourism district, the Niagara Falls History Museum is a hidden delight.

-The War of 1812 takes pride of place here, with an entire gallery dedicated to its battles, its leaders, and its impact on the region.
-But for anyone interested in the more niche history of Niagara, you can learn about the many ill-advised attempts by locals and adventurers alike to traverse or survive a trip of the falls.
-The museum also hosts a number of travelling exhibitions, most recently one documenting the descendants of those passed through Niagara on their way along the underground railroad.
+The War of 1812 takes pride of place here with an entire gallery dedicated to its battles, but for anyone interested in a more niche history of the region, this museum teaches visitors all about the storied attempts to traverse or survive a trip of the falls by locals and adventurers alike.
+The museum also hosts several travelling exhibitions, including a recent one documenting the lives of descendants of those who passed through Niagara along the underground railroad.